 If domestic water is supplied by a private well, the Seller will want to make certain the well provides adequate water for domestic needs.
 It is strongly recommended that a well flow test be conducted prior to marketing of any property that depends on a well for domestic water.
 Careful attention should be paid to disclosures or representations about wells.
 The Seller should not allow the Buyer to rely on a test done for the Seller.
 The Buyer should be advised to contract and pay for their own well flow test.
 Sellers should review any well records they may have as Buyers will usually ask to see such records.
-Interested Sellers can obtain more information about well logs here.
-Access the well log database online, click here.
+Interested Sellers can obtain more information about well logs on the Oregon Water Resources Department's Well Report Query.
+Access the well log database online, Oregon Water Resources Department Well Report Query "Seach for a Well Report" webpage.
 While real estate licensees are not trained and do not have the expertise to test wells, they should be able to direct the Seller to the appropriate well professionals.
 Disclosures and disclaimers regarding domestic wells are common in real estate transactions and should be reviewed with the Seller's agent as part of contract negotiations.